Gut microbiome compositional and functional features associate with Alzheimer's disease pathology

 BACKGROUND

-The gut microbiome is a potentially modifiable factor in Alzheimer’s disease (AD); however, understanding of its composition and function regarding AD pathology is limited.
+The gut microbiome is a potentially modifiable risk factor for Alzheimer's disease (AD); however, understanding of its composition and function regarding AD pathology is limited.

 METHODS

-Shallow-shotgun metagenomic data was used to analyze fecal microbiome from participants enrolled in the Wisconsin Microbiome in Alzheimer’s Risk Study, leveraging clinical data and cerebrospinal fluid (CSF) biomarkers.
+Shallow‐shotgun metagenomics was used to analyze the fecal microbiome of participants in the Wisconsin Microbiome in Alzheimer's Risk Study, leveraging clinical data and cerebrospinal fluid (CSF) biomarkers.
 Differential abundance and ordinary least squares regression analyses were performed to find differentially abundant gut microbiome features and their associations with CSF biomarkers of AD and related pathologies.

 RESULTS

-Gut microbiome composition and function differed between people with AD and cognitively unimpaired individuals.
+Gut microbiome composition and function differed between individuals with and without AD dementia.
 The compositional difference was replicated in an independent cohort.
 Differentially abundant gut microbiome features were associated with CSF biomarkers of AD and related pathologies.

 DISCUSSION